Summary

 ): FleetInstallationToken

-There are no special given datatypes for this query field.
-For the id, enter the unique identifier for the installation token.
+You'll have to give the unique identifier for the installation token.
 To get that, you could use the fleetInstallationTokens() query field.
-That query will return a list of them with IDs.

-With this query, for the results, you can request the token itself, any commands required to install, and other related data.
-See the table in the Return Datatype section further down this page for more details.
+For the results, you can get the token itself, any commands required to install, and other related data.
+See the table in the Returned Values section farther down this page for more details.

 Example